semrush/intergalactic/website/docs/data-display/chart-controls/chart-controls.md

 ## Collapsing rows with controls

-You can collapse rows if necessary.

-Divide different controls or groups of controls with [Divider](/components/divider/divider) with the `--border-secondary` token for color and `margin: 0px 16px`.
+You can collapse rows as needed.
+Different controls or control groups should be separated by a [Divider](/components/divider/divider) using the `--border-secondary` token for color and a margin of 0px 16px.

 ![](static/widget-yes-no.png)